Why We Wrote This Guide

 Exploration has created a comprehensive guide on the role of music publishers in the music industry.
 The following is an excerpt from the guide that provides an overview of this team member’s job:

 A music publisher is fundamentally responsible for licensing and administering composition copyrights of songwriters.
-Publishers vary in sizes: some are small, independent boutique firms and some are branches of multinational corporations.
+Publishers vary in size: some are small, independent boutique firms and some are branches of multinational corporations.

 Music publishers have an array of roles.
 Typically, they are responsible for securing the placement of songs in the publisher’s catalog where royalties and other revenue will be generated.
 These revenue streams range from royalties obtained through the licensing of compositions for the purposes of sound recordings to digital streaming and synchronization in film, commercials, or television.

-Publishers interact closely with collection agencies such as, in the United States, the Harry Fox Agency and Music Reports for mechanicals, and ASCAP, BMI, and SESAC for performances in order to properly collect royalties.
+In the United States, publishers interact closely with collection agencies such as the Mechanical Licensing Collective, the Harry Fox Agency and, Music Reports for mechanicals, and ASCAP, BMI, and SESAC for performances in order to properly collect royalties.
 Typically, record labels maintain close relationships with music publishers, as publishers control the compositions being recorded by the artists signed to their rosters.

 Lawyer (Entertainment Attorney)

 From the moment an original song is created and put into a fixed form, it gains legal protection.
 Under current American copyright law, that protection remains for 70 years after the author’s death in the United States.
-After that point, the creation enters the public domain.
+After that point, the work enters the public domain.
 The entire music industry revolves around profiting from songs during their lifespan (copyright duration) by exploiting the six exclusive rights first granted to the original owner.
-Negotiations and agreements made without the proper supervision of an attorney who is able to foresee potential problems often prove to be detrimental for copyright owners.
+The six exclusive rights are; 1.
+The right to reproduce the copyrighted work in copies or phonorecords, 2.
+The right to prepare derivative works of the copyrighted work, 3.
+The right to distribute the copyrighted work to the public by sale or other transfer of ownership or by rental, lease, or lending, 4.
+The right to perform the copyrighted work publicly, 5.
+The right to display the copyrighted work publicly, 6.
+In the case of sound recordings, the right to perform the copyrighted work publicly through digital audio transmission.
+Negotiations and agreements made without the proper supervision of an attorney who can foresee potential problems often prove to be detrimental for copyright owners.
 Artists hire lawyers for the same reasons most businesses do: to provide legal counsel, create and review contracts, handle negotiations, serve as representation in court if necessary, and provide an insider perspective on industry legal trends.

 Distributors get recorded songs into the public marketplace.
 Artists (or their label/other representation) grant distributors the right to sell their recordings and products in exchange for a portion of the money received from each sale.
 Distribution companies also work to distribute music on streaming platforms.
 For more details on the role of a distributor in an artist’s team and the role of distribution in the music industry, access Exploration’s distribution guide.